 In his publishing career, Ubell was editor of the National Magazine Award-winning New York Academy of Sciences monthly, The Sciences; American publisher of the premier British science weekly, Nature; and founding publisher of Nature Biotechnology.
 He is the author or editor of 26 books and nearly 60 scholarly articles, as well as executive editor of the Cambridge Survey of Linguistics, Oxford Encyclopedia of Weather and Climate, and editor of multi-volume American Institute of Physics series, Masters of Modern Physics.
 His most recent book is Virtual Teamwork (Wiley, 2010).
-He is now at work on The Practice of eLearning, to be published by Routledge in 2015.
+He is now at work on The Practice of eLearning, to be published by Routledge in 2016.

+Ubell, who has participated in numerous corporate and nonprofit boards, including the National Academy of Sciences, National Research Council and National Academy of Engineering, currently serves on the Board of the Sloan Consortium and is president of the Board of the Parkinson's Unity Walk.
+He has been the principal investigator of nearly $2 million in grants from the National Science Foundation, Sloan Foundation, IEEE Foundation, and McGraw-Hill, among other sources.
 Ubell received his undergraduate degree at Brooklyn College and has been a guest lecturer at MIT and Columbia's College of Physicians & Surgeons.
-He is a Fellow of the Sloan Consortium and a Member of the Council of the Chongqing (China) International Exchange Association.
-He serves on the Advisory Council of the School of Natural and Behavioral Sciences at his alma mater, Brooklyn College.
-He is a member of the Online Learning Task Force of the Board of Regents, New York State Department of Education.
+He is a Fellow of the Online Learning Consortium and a Member of the Council of the Chongqing (China) International Exchange Association.
+He serves on the Advisory Council of the School of Natural and Behavioral Sciences at his alma mater, Brooklyn College and is a member of the Online Learning Task Force of the Board of Regents, New York State Department of Education.

 Posted February 20th, 2014